-- Address it to me or to an agent within the agency personally
+- Address it to an agent within the agency personally

 - Show us that you understand our business–how and where did you find out about us?